linuxha/node-red-contrib-mytimeout/README.md

 send a message.
 There is very little difference in the *off*, *stop* and *cancel* behaviors other than what is sent or not sent to the output 1.
 They all stop the timer.

+# Sample flow

+I put together a [sample flow](https://flows.nodered.org/flow/a391edfb38b959122d2dd42242ddd950) that should help with using the node.